dssg/hitchhikers-guide/tech-tutorials/commandlinetools/README.md

 `head ghcnd-stations.txt`

 Looks like the sation description might come in handy.
-We want to look at just the stations in Chicago
+We want to look at just the stations in Chicago.

 `grep CHICAGO ghcnd-stations.txt | csvlook -H`

+Let's pick OHARE as the station we'll use for now.
+It's ID is 'USW00094846'

+Let's take a look at just the ID column from the weather file.
+We can do this using `cut`.

 `cut -f 1 2016.csv`

+Looks like `cut` isn't smart enough to know that we're using a csv.
+We can either using csvcut, or pass a delimiter argument that specifies comma.

 `cut -d , -f 1 2016.csv | head`

+Now let's filter out just the oberservations from OHARE.

 `cut -d , -f 1 2016.csv | grep USW00094846 | head`